kyma-project/community/concepts/observability-strategy/strategy.md

 ## Architecture

-The strategy shift will be backed by a new layer of collectors that are longer bound to any backend.
-This layer is responsible for collecting and enriching all telemetry data, depending on the signal type.
+The strategy shift will be backed by a new layer of collectors that are no longer bound to any backend.
+This layer is responsible for collecting and enriching all telemetry data, depending on the signal type i.e. logs, traces, metrics.
 As long as the best practices for instrumentation are followed, the data is collected automatically.

 Users can configure the collectors at runtime with different signal pipelines using basic filtering (inclusion and exclusion of signals) and outputs, so that the collectors start shipping the signals through the pipelines to the configured backends.
 The dynamic configuration and management of the collector is handled by a new operator, which is configured using Kubernetes API.
 The collectors and the new operator are bundled in a new core component called `Telemetry`.